kyang5/coursedescriptions/source/fall.rst

 COMP 314  (Description: :doc:`comp314-315`)
-    | Section 001 (6097) Credits: 1; In person; Seminar
+    | Section 001 (4950) Credits: 1; In person; Seminar
     | Instructor: Andrew N Harrington
     | Place TBA (Lake Shore) Times: TBA

     **Notes:**
-    Organizational meeting on the first day of classes:  Monday, August 29th, 3:00 pm - 4:00 pm, at the Water Tower Campus (room location: TBD), to arrange upcoming practice times and place.
-Contact Dr. Andrew Harrington (aharrin@luc.edu) beforehand if you cannot attend, or if you have any questions.
+    Organizational meeting on the first day of classes:  Monday, August 28th, 3:00 pm - 4:00 pm, to arrange upcoming practice times and place.
+Contact Dr.
+    Andrew Harrington (aharrin@luc.edu) beforehand if you cannot attend, or if you have any questions.

 COMP 315  (Description: :doc:`comp314-315`)
-    | Section 001 (5891) Credits: 2; In person; Seminar
+    | Section 001 (4803) Credits: 2; In person; Seminar
     | Instructor: Andrew N Harrington
     | Place TBA (Lake Shore) Times: TBA

     **Notes:**
-    Organizational meeting on the first day of classes:  Monday, August 29th, 3:00 pm - 4:00 pm, at the Water Tower Campus (room location: TBD), to arrange upcoming practice times and place.
-Contact Dr. Andrew Harrington (aharrin@luc.edu) beforehand if you cannot attend, or if you have any questions.
+    Organizational meeting on the first day of classes:  Monday, August 28th, 3:00 pm - 4:00 pm, to arrange upcoming practice times and place.
+Contact Dr.
+    Andrew Harrington (aharrin@luc.edu) beforehand if you cannot attend, or if you have any questions.

 :doc:`comp317`
-    | Section 001 (3457) Credits: 3; Hybrid; Lecture
+    | Section 001 (3254) Credits: 3; Online; Lecture
     | Instructor: Matthew Paul Butcher
     | Online Tuesday 07:00PM-09:30